tenzindorji/projectnotes/docker/README.md

       docker port my_container
       5000/tcp -> 0.0.0.0:80 ## 5000/tcp is the container port and 0.0.0.0:80 is the docker host port
       ```
-      - Docker host can have duplicate ports?
+      - Docker host can have duplicate ports, 80:8080(container1), 80:8080(container2), container1 and 2 are different web service?
         - No,
       - Port syntax
       ```